Eliza Gilkyson

 Key tracks

-Man of God — A scathing political critique from her 2005 album Paradise Hotel, it demonstrated her fearless engagement with contemporary issues.
+Man of God — A scathing political critique from her 2005 album Paradise Hotel, it showcased her fearless lyrical approach and won the Folk Alliance International Song of the Year award.